 - Do serum levels need to be higher for older patients compared to the pediatric population for therapeutic benefits?

-- How practical is it to implement a classical KD in a typical clinical setting?
+- How practical is it to implement a classical KD in a typical physician clinical setting?

-- Are there any roles for exogenous ketones?
+- What are the roles for exogenous ketones?
 MCT oil supplementation?
 Incorporating more MCT containing foods into the diet?

 - How do supplements come into the picture?
 DHA?
 MCT’s?
 Exogenous ketones?